TheAgeOfCoding/aoc-on-linux/README.md

 # Age of Conquerors + WK on Linux
 ## Wine Setup
 Set up a fresh 32 bit Wine prefix.
 Recommended UI for that is Playonlinux.
+Install Direct Play, Microsoft Visual C++ 2010 Runtime, Microsoft Visual C++ 2012 Runtime and Microsoft Visual C++ 2013 Runtime to your AoE II Wine prefix with winetricks.
+Wine mono should auto install when needed and should be enough.

 ## Install HD
 ### HD Without Wine (recommended)
 - If you enable Steam Play for non-compatible games you can install AoE II through your Linux steam